rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

 ```

 ![fwcmdno80](../assets/fwcmdno80.png)

+The output above shows that port 80 is not open.

 In the `rhelvm` terminal, run `nc -l 80`.
 This command runs the utility `netcat` and tells it to listen for incoming traffic on port 80.